 And, while we’re talking about childhood matters, here’s a great book to read even if you’re an adult or a parent wanting to help your child shift a fixed mindset.
-Mary Nihn’s “Smart Ninja: A Children’s Book About Changing a Fixed Mindset into a Growth Mindset (Ninja Lie Hacks)” introduces you to the fact it’s hard work and determination that breeds success.
+Mary Ninh's "Perfect Ninja: A Children's Book About Developing a Growth Mindset" introduces you to the fact it’s hard work and determination that breeds success.

 A Final Word About Fixed Mindsets

 You’re not alone if you’re living with a fixed mindset.
 The world is full of people like you and me.
 The difference lies in the willingness to recognize, take responsibility, and accept where you are.
 When you start asking the right questions, the answers will help you to take action.

 I’m the first to admit any kind of change is hard and painful but rewarding all at the same time.
 Shifting a negative mindset is not an easy journey but when I look at the alternatives, I’m glad I took the trip.
 I know you can do it.
 So, what are you waiting for?